TUS vs BAR Dream11 Team Prediction ECS T10 - Bulgaria

 “We are very excited to partner once again with the Bulgarian Cricket Federation.
 Andrey Lilov, Prakash Mishra and his team are continually pushing the boundaries on and off the field to make the game shine in Bulgaria,” said Daniel Weston, European Cricket Series and European Cricket Network founder.

-TOSS: The ECS T10 – Rome 2020 match toss between Indian Tuskers and Barbarian CC will take place at 3:00 PM (IST) – September 8.
+TOSS: The ECS T10 – Bulgaria 2020 match toss between Indian Tuskers and Barbarian CC will take place at 11:00 PM (IST) – September 10.

 Venue: National Sports Academy